evanzhang203/sfu-natlang.website/_posts/2013-04-03-David-Lindberg.markdown

 ---
-layout : post
+layout: post
-title : Evaluating question generation output
+title: No title
+root: ../../
 ---

 David Lindberg will give a talk in the lab meeting on Wednesday, April 3 at TASC1 9408.
 A short description is below :